-The Lewis and Clark semester in Thailand courses are a series of four month long block courses, exploring the 700 year old city of Chiang Mai, the villages of Northern Thailand, the hill tribe communities in the mountains on the Thai/Myanmar border, and the islands, coasts, reefs, and mangroves of Southern Thailand.
+The Lewis and Clark semester in Thailand is 16 weeks long, based in the 700 year old city of Chiang Mai, and traveling to the villages of Northern Thailand, the hill tribe communities in the mountains on the Thai/Myanmar border, and the islands, coasts, reefs, and mangroves of Southern Thailand.

 The Campus of ISDSI and Chiang Mai